akpw/mktxp/README.md

 /user add name=mktxp_user group=mktxp_group password=mktxp_user_password
 ```

-## Mikrotik Device Config
+## A check on reality
 Now let's put these user credentials in the above configuration file, and at that point we should already be able to check our success. \
 Since MKTXP can print selected metrics directly on the command line, it's easy to check on things even before connecting to Prometheus or Grafana. \
-For example, let's go check on some of my smart home WiFi appliances:
+For example, let's go take a look at some of my smart home CAPsMAN clients:
 ```
  ~> mktxp print -en MKT-GT -cc
 Connecting to router MKT-GT@10.70.0.1